Celestron Nature DX Review: The Best BUDGET Binoculars on Planet Earth

 This covers manufacture defects on the inside optical system.

 Think about that for a moment.
-For a product that costs less than $150, they guarantee the product for the rest of your life!
+For a product that costs less than $150, Celestron guarantees the product for the rest of your life!
 View Today's Price

-Just think of the crummy warranty that your appliance or TV comes with?
-Normally you have to pay extra just to get ONE YEAR of protection.
+Just think of the crummy warranty that came with your appliance or TV?
+You usually have to pay extra just to get ONE YEAR of protection.